hipml/style-transfer/README.md

   <img src="docs/images/b1.png" width="45%" />
 </p>

+*NST applied to a photograph of Maui's Waiʻānapanapa State Park, with style transfer from Van Gogh's* Starry Night

 ## Instructions
 To build and run the project, first initialize your environment using your preferrred Python package manager: